 An LVDT is a standard electromechanical transducer commonly used in industrial industries.
 They work under the principle of mutual induction and displacement by converting mechanical vibrations into a variable electrical current, voltage, and electrical signals.
 Let’s explore the characteristics of LVDT’s and how they work.

 The LVDT is an electromechanical instrument designed to produce an AC voltage output proportional to the transformer’s relative displacement and the ferromagnetic core.
-The critical characteristic of LVDTs is their ability to perform under high vibration and shock levels when used in harsh environments.
+The critical LVDT sensor characteristic is their ability to perform under high vibration and shock levels when used in harsh environments.

 When the magnetic core is in a central or null position, the voltage output is equal and opposite in polarity rendering the output voltage to zero.
 The characteristic of LVDTs makes the central or null position of them repeatable and stable.
 When the magnetic core is displaced from this position, coil windings will be affected by the sliding core’s proximity creating an electromagnetic imbalance.
 This imbalance activates a differential AC output voltage across the secondary coils, proportional to the displacement’s direction and magnitude in a linear path.